luizoti/script.library.integration.tool/README.md

 ### If you are a Streaming Addon developer

-LIT uses jsonrpc to collect the data that will be used to create the strms and nfos, jsonrpc returns a daaaa json, containing the keys below, some are mandatory as file and others are very important, such as type, showtitle, episode, season year , in fact, by and large they are all essential, so when creating the list of items fill in all of these items, by and large this will
+LIT uses jsonrpc to collect the data that will be used to create the strm's and nfo's, jsonrpc returns a json, containing the keys below, some are mandatory as file and others are very important, such as type, showtitle, episode, season year , in fact, by and large they are all essential, so when creating the list of items fill in all of these items, by and large this will